 Warning: My nerdy genealogist’s side is coming out.
 I have seen people create a cause of death tree before.
 I haven’t wanted to create a similar tree for reasons I can’t determine.

-However, after writing the previous post, I was curious about something else.
+However, after writing “Mixed Feeling About A Completed Pedigree”, I was curious about something else.
 I wanted to know how old my ancestors were when they died.
 Not only that, how old was their child I’m descended from when they died?

-So, I created this chart.
+I created this chart.
 I’ve listed my ancestors and their ages when they died.
-On the slanted connecting lines, I listed the age of the child when their parent’s died.
-I hope this makes sense.
+On the slanted connecting lines, I listed the age of the child when their parent’s passed away.

 Who knows what the chart will look like when I join my ancestors across the great divide?
 However, for the sake of my children and grandchildren, I hope to have my numbers be as large as possible.